clarkfitzg/ctf/examples_of_ctf_vs_csv/divergenceFromW3.md

 However, this way is much more repetitive and cluttered than the previously shown format.
 It would get even more cluttered if each columnFile had several corresponding text files.

+## Where the metadata file will be stored
+The metadata file will be stored in the CTF directory and will have share the directory's name but will have -metadata.json appended to it.
+For instance, a CTF directory named `vgsales` would contain a metadata file named `vgsales-metadata.json`.